sagecodes/intro-tableau/fremont-step-by-step.md

 - Data
-- - Dimension = Independant variable
+- - Dimension = Independent variable
-- - Measure = Dependant variable
+- - Measure = Dependent variable

 Measures can be grouped by Dimensions